Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/12_REFERENCE/MARKETING_USE_CASES.md

 - **Multi-Tenant Architecture:** Built for SaaS from day one.
 Complete customer isolation with API key management
 - **Cost Effective:** Free tier for development/testing.
 Pay only when you scale

-**Real-World Impact:**
-> "We replaced our entire password system with OTP Auth.
-Support tickets dropped 70%, and we passed our security audit on the first try.
-The ROI was immediate." — CTO, B2B SaaS Company

 **Perfect For:**
 - B2B SaaS companies with multiple customers
 - Healthcare/FinTech apps requiring audit trails